Celebrate Local History and Beautify Your Community

 That’s where National Historic Marker Day steps in!
 This service-oriented event brings people and communities together to maintain their markers by cleaning them and providing an opportunity to celebrate and preserve history.
 Created by the William G. Pomeroy Foundation, this fun and family-friendly celebration is held the last Friday of every April.

-We invite you to volunteer for the third annual National Historic Marker Day next year on Friday, April 28, 2023.
+We invite you to volunteer for the fourth annual National Historic Marker Day next year on Friday, April 26, 2024.
 All are welcome!
 Scroll down for participation details.

 How to Volunteer for National Historic Marker Day

 Make your volunteer efforts official!
 Individuals, families, groups and organizations that plan to participate in National Historic Marker Day are encouraged to register as volunteers on the Pomeroy Foundation website.
 Registration for the fourth annual celebration will open in January 2024.

 Getting ready for National Historic Marker Day?
 Download our volunteer kit.
 Inside you will access a planning document, marker cleaning guide, lesson plans, kid-friendly activity ideas, and tips for publicizing your project.Download the Volunteer Kit

 As a “thank you,” registered National Historic Marker Day volunteers are featured on our acknowledgments page, receive print and digital stickers, official cleaning supplies and are eligible for a special giveaway.Meet the 2023 Volunteers

 Participants are encouraged to share photos of their marker cleaning efforts on social media using #NationalHistoricMarkerDay.
 You may also email your photos directly to us at firstname.lastname@example.org.
 Follow us on Facebook, Twitter and Instagram for event updates and photos from volunteers!